 The opposite of freedom is guilt.
-Whenever I visit family who go to church, I’m guilted into going with them.
+Whenever I visit family who still go to church, I’m guilted into going with them.
 Such visits are increasingly… not boring.

-Before that, at the church I grew up in, an unmarried young woman wanted funding for a missions trip to Germany.
+The previous time I went to church, at the church I grew up in, an unmarried young woman wanted funding for a missions trip to Germany.
 She was going alone, not as part of a missionary organization.
 She didn’t speak the language.
 She had no evangelism experience.
 She knew nobody in-country.
 And she was only going to be gone a week.

 She wanted the Church to fund her no-witness sex tour of Musloid invaders.
 I missed my chance to nuke her because I intentionally overslept to skip the singing.
 Guitar-led 7-11 songs, seven words repeated eleven times.

 What happened?
 On what day did Almighty God trip over the Church’s power cord, unplugging it?